-Further, it is understood to be uncontroversial that the payment schedule should be based upon the County Council's own total cost of works in the sum of £22.8m, and should also be subject to deduction for the SELEP funding that remains in place in the sum of £6,318,335.
+Further, it is understood to be uncontroversial that the payment schedule should be based upon the County Council's own total cost of works in the sum of £22.8m, and should also be subject to

-- Contribution 3 = (Amount) £1,080,041.41 payable prior to the Occupation of the 3,350th Dwelling - And continuing to be payable at every additional 350 Dwelling Occupations - Contribution 10 = £1,080,041.41 to be payable prior to the Occupation of the 5,700th Dwelling. - (Line 11) Total £10,804,141
+• Contribution 10 = £1,080,041.41 to be payable prior to the Occupation of the 5,700th Dwelling.

+• (Line 11) Total £10,804,141

-Provision should also be made to vary the Total above to reflect reasonable actual costs (where lower than estimated) as the said works come forward, further LEP or other funding and any contributions that have or should have been obtained from other developments whether existing, proposed or future, with the Contributions 1 to 10 to be reduced accordingly.
+Provision should also be made to vary the Total above to reflect reasonable actual costs (where lower than estimated) as the said works come forward, further LEP or other funding and any contributions that have or should have been obtained from other developments whether existing, proposed or future, with the Contributions I to 10 to be reduced accordingly.